dwavesystems/dwave-ocean-sdk/docs/quantum_research/topologies.rst

 =================

 Some small number of qubits and couplers in a QPU may not meet the specifications to function as desired.
-These are therefore removed from the programmable fabric that users can access.
+These qubits and couplers are therefore removed from the programmable fabric that users can access.
 The subset of the QPU's graph available to users is the *working graph*.
 The yield\ [#]_ of the working graph is the percentage of working qubits that are present.

+Due to various events, qubits may no longer meet the required specifications and at that time the qubits and associated couplers are removed from the working graph, which results in the working graph being versioned.
+The version of the working graph is tracked in the :ref:`property_qpu_graph_id` QPU solver property.
+If the removed qubits are used in a problem's :ref:`embedding <qpu_embedding_intro>`, the problem must be re-embedded.

 .. [#]
     Manufacturing variations and the need to prepare the QPU to operate at